wizmo2/squeezelite-esp32/README.md

 ```
 [green=0..100][,red=0..100]
 ```
-NB: For well-known configuration, GPIO affected to green and red LED cannot be changed but brightness option applies
+NB: For named configuration, GPIO affected to green and red LED cannot be changed but brightness option applies

 ### LED Strip
 One LED strip with up to 255 addressable LEDs can be configured to offer enhanced visualizations.
 The LED strip can also be controlled remotely though the LMS server (using the CLI interface).
 Currently only WS2812B LEDs are supported.
 Set the LED Strip configuration (or NVS led_vu_config) to `WS2812,length=<n>,gpio=<gpio>, where <n> is the number of leds in the strip (1..255), and <gpio> is the data pin.`